Percent Error Calculator

 Using the percent error calculator

-To use our calculator, simply enter the observed value from any given measurement or observation, and then provide the true value, if known.
+Simply enter the observed value from any given measurement or observation, and then provide the true value, if known.
 If it is not known, enter your best available estimate.
 The relative error calculator will then produce the error in percentages, positive or negative, depending on the direction of the observed discrepancy from the true value.

 Percent error formula